-Members of the Board of Trustees of Hagerstown Community College in the performance of their responsibilities on behalf of the college desire to avoid any conflict or appearance of conflict between the interests of Hagerstown Community College and any personal interest of a Board member or officer.
+Trustees and the President of Hagerstown Community College in the performance of their responsibilities on behalf of the college desire to avoid any conflict or appearance of conflict between the interests of Hagerstown Community College and any personal interest they may have.
 To this end, the Board considers it desirable to adopt the following:

-- All Board members, and the College President as ex officio non-voting member of the Board, upon appointment and annually thereafter, shall sign a form which will go to the Board Chair and be retained in Board records, acknowledging their receipt of this statement and disclosing any matter or relationship that the Board member believes could constitute a conflict of interest. - 2.
-A Board member shall disclose any actual or potential conflict of interest on a particular issue before the Board or Board committee.
-While the Board member, excluding the President as the non-voting Board Secretary, can be counted in determining a quorum, s/he shall abstain from voting on any matter where a direct or indirect personal or financial interest exists.
-The Board member may stay in the room for discussion of the topic, but not participate in the discussion unless specifically asked to clarify a point.
+- 1. Trustees and the College President, upon appointment and annually thereafter, shall sign a form which will go to the Board Chair and be retained in Board records, acknowledging their receipt of this statement and disclosing any matter or relationship that a Trustee or President believes could constitute a conflict of interest. - 2.
+Trustees and the President shall disclose any actual or potential conflict of interest on any issue before the Board or Board committee.
+While the Trustee can be counted in determining a quorum, s/he shall abstain from voting on any matter where a direct or indirect personal or financial interest exists.
+The Trustee or President may stay in the room for discussion of the topic, but not participate in the discussion unless specifically asked to clarify a point.
 The minutes shall reflect the disclosure of conflict of interest and abstention from voting on that issue. - 3.
-The potential for conflict of interest exists when actions on behalf of Hagerstown Community College by a member of the Board of Trustees or any such person's relative by marriage or blood (or any party, group, or organization in which any such person has interest) may result in a personal gain to such person. - 4.
+The potential for conflict of interest exists when actions on behalf of Hagerstown Community College by a Trustee or the President, or any such person's relative by marriage or blood (or any party, group, or organization in which any such person has interest) may result in a personal gain to such person. - 4.
 Although it is impossible to list every circumstance, activities including but not limited to the following, appear to involve an actual or potential conflict and should be disclosed: